anephenix/sarus/FUTURE.md

 Scenario: You want attempts to reconnect to the server to have some form of exponential backoff.

+This feels like a feature that could be supported by [Hub](https://github.com/anephenix/hub), as that is where WebSocket server logic is kept to support this.

 Feature:

 - Introduce an exponential back-off strategy to Sarus in the near future.